 That's because Konsortium is expected to post a R10.5 million loss in the 2013 financial year.

-cost is expected to be deferred almost indefinitely and will only be slowly incurred when the operations of the company shrink.
+Now, this tax cost is expected to be deferred almost indefinitely and will only be slowly incurred when the operations of the company shrink.

 If your business is suffering from financial difficulties, don't forget your capital gains tax obligations to SARS…